Heavy snow, freezing rain cause widespread power outages

 Crews were working to restore power in the Nenana, Healy and North Pole areas.
 Customers were reporting power loss throughout Fairbanks, Salcha and the Harding Lake area, with crews headed out to fix problems.

-Poor road conditions to some outlying areas were making travel difficult for GVEA crews, the utility said.
+Poor road conditions to some outlying areas made travel difficult for GVEA crews, the utility said.
 "GVEA has multiple crews out working around the clock to restore power as quickly and safely as possible.
 We'll share more information as it becomes available," GVEA said on Facebook.

 Blowing and drifting snow on slippery roads made car travel very difficult or impossible, the weather service said.
 Forecasters warned that the Parks Highway and Nenana south were especially icy.
 For the latest road conditions, call 511.

-Note: Editor's note: Check back for further updates to this article.